 - juice from 1 teaspoon of minced ginger

 - 1 tablespoon cornstarch

 - Optional seasonings: soy sauce, white pepper, and roasted sesame oil, to taste

-- First rehydrate the shiitake mushroom and wood ear fungus.
-Place them in a large bowl and pour over hot boiling water.
+- First hydrate the shiitake mushroom and wood ear fungus by placing them in a large bowl and pouring over hot boiling water.
 Cover and let sit for 10 minutes.

 - In the meantime, cook the napa cabbage and portobello mushroom.
 Heat a large pan over high heat.
 When it is hot, add the chopped cabbage and mushroom.
 Add a sprinkle of salt.
 Cook while stirring regularly until the cabbage is soft and the mushroom has reduced in size.

 - Add the ginger juice and garlic and mix well.
 Take a bit, cool it off and taste.
 Adjust for salt and add other seasonings such as white pepper, soy sauce, and roasted sesame oil if desired.